ANZ offers a range of features on children's bank accounts to help them save and bank with ease.

 |Acceptable forms of identification for child|

-If you are a customer aged under 18 years, you will be required to bring one of the following forms of identification:
+If you are a customer aged under 18 years, or a customer who is a parent or guardian, you will be required to bring acceptable forms of identification listed here: Customer Identification Acceptable Documents (PDF 44kB).

 To find out more about what documents a parent or guardian needs to bring, please call 13 13 14 or visit any ANZ branch.